machasamurai/KeyboardStateObserver/README.md

 	class ViewController: UIViewController, CPKeyboardObserverDelegate

-To conform to the CPKeyboardObserverDelegate you have to implement the following methods:
+To conform to the CPKeyboardObserverDelegate you have to implement the following functions:

 	/** 'Keyboard will hide' event.